Now get the smallest salary (the first in the list) and take the corresponding

 4.9.11.3 Getting the First and Last Elements of an Indexed Collection

-is an expression, <op>
+If e is an expression, <op>

-is an operator from {first, last}
+is an operator from {first, last}, and e is a

 list or an array, then <op>(e)